jimekus/The-Elevator-Kernel/README.md

 # The-Elevator-Kernel
-"I've developed a method for predictive parallel offloading based on the Slater Significance Factor.
+"I've developed a method for predictive parallel offloading based on the Patrick Slater Significance Factor.
 It allows the NPU to 'guess' if a data structure in a 20TB archive warrants a high-power ROCm offload or an early exit.
 I'm looking for the best way to implement this 'Significance Gate' using the new XDNA 2 user-mode drivers in ROCm 7.2."

 The Proposition: "I have a legacy system (Ingrid) that performs high-dimensional semantic analysis on 20TB archives.
 I want to use the Markham-designed ROCm drivers to prove that an NPU can handle this analysis in milliamps, outperforming Intel's chiplet designs."